-Mentoring
+Mentoring:

-"Connections," began recruiting mentors and matching them with juveniles in the grant's Fiscal Year 2009.
-The Court contracts with the Program Coordinator, Miranda McCullough, for her services.
-The Grant pays for the contractual services, as well as provides funding for advertising and publicity, supplies and program activities, background checks for potential mentors, and training for the coordinator.
+The Connections Mentoring Program is described in depth elsewhere in this report.
+The Court contracts with the Program Coordinator, Miranda McCullough, for her services, and the Grant pays for the contractual services, as well as provides funding for advertising and publicity, supplies and program activities, background checks for potential mentors, and training for the coordinator.